Geoffrey L Wood, PhD

 Dr. Geoff Wood is Associate Professor of Sociology and Director of the Center for Applied Research (CFAR).
 He earned a Ph.D. in sociology from the University at Albany, State University of New York.

-Dr. Wood teaches introduction to sociology, social problems, research methods, sociology of politics, social inequality, organizational behavior, and introduction to public policy.
+Dr. Wood teaches introduction to sociology, introduction to public policy, social problems, research methods, racial and ethnic relations, sociology of politics, social inequality, and organizational behavior.
 He serves as the faculty advisor for Pi Gamma Mu, the International Social Science Honor Society.
 He also serves as the pre-law coordinator and advisor as well as the public policy major advisor for Pitt-Greensburg.

-Dr. Wood has published peer reviewed work including book chapters and journal articles.
+Dr. Wood has published peer reviewed work including book chapters, journal articles, and a co-edited volume of the impact of natural disasters on social inequality.
 His work in categorical inequality, critical demography, and social stratification genres of sociological research contributed to his receipt of the President’s Distinguished Professional Development Award in 2020.

-Dr. Wood serves as Vice President of the Pitt-Greensburg Faculty Senate and as a member of the faculty welfare committee.
-He represents faculty at the Greensburg campus on the University of Pittsburgh Faculty Assembly.
-Dr. Wood also serves as Vice President of the North Central Sociological Association, and President of the Pittsburgh Youth Philharmonic Orchestra.
+Dr. Wood serves as co-chair of the Pitt Senate Governmental Relations Committee and represents faculty at the Greensburg campus on the University of Pittsburgh Faculty Assembly.
+At the Greensburg campus, he serves on the Senate Planning and Budget Committee.
+He also serves as teaching section chair of the North Central Sociological Association, and President of the Pittsburgh Youth Philharmonic Orchestra.